Do you know how many of your everyday household products are made of plastic? Answer: More than you would believe.

 Here is a small list of common items made of or containing plastic.

 The list goes on and on.
-Plastic dominates our life.
+Plastic products dominate our life.
 And we are fine with that, because it's so convenient.
 And who minds convenience?
 I didn’t until a few months ago.

 But what if you knew that every single one of those items will outlive you, your children, your grandchildren, grand-grand children and so on?
 Would you change your mind?